pawap90/test-mongoose-inmemory/README.md

 ```

 # Contribute
-Feel free to contribute to this package either by leaving your comments and suggestions in the Issues section or creating a PR.
+Feel free to contribute to this project either by leaving your comments and suggestions in the Issues section or creating a PR.
 More and diverse test examples are always useful.
 Make sure to take a look at Jest docs and the existent examples to avoid repeating.

 # Tools
 Main tools used in this project: